 The children at our school experience a variety of different sports throughout the curriculum and enrichment opportunities.
 The children receive at least two hours of Physical Education every week as part of their curriculum time.
 They participate in Gymnastics, Tennis, TAG rugby, football, netball, tri-golf, athletics and rounders, to name just a few.

-The children also do dance with our school dance teacher, Miss James.
+The children also do dance.
 Dance groups regularly perform at The Victoria Hall.
 Children get the opportunity to go swimming with the expectation that they can swim a length by the time they leave us in Year 6.

 Across the school all pupils take part in ‘daily mile’.
 The aim of the Daily Mile is to improve the physical, emotional and social health and well-being of our children – regardless of age or personal circumstances.
 Its impact has been transformational- improving not only the childrens’ fitness, but also their concentration levels, mood, behaviour and general well-being.